 - Getting back on your feet may take a while: We would love for the number of families needing help from food banks to decline as our economy recovers.
 However, changes to the number of people facing hunger tend to lag years behind economic improvements.
 Following the Great Recession, food insecurity rates did not return to 2008 levels until 2018.
 This is especially true for Black communities and communities of color who face higher rates of unemployment, poverty, and food insecurity.

 While we’ve seen small improvements to the economy, millions of people continue to be unemployed.
 Many families dealing with job loss or pay cuts may use money from their savings or retirement accounts to pay their bills - leaving them with an even less secure financial future.

 How can you help families needing support?
 While things may feel bleak, there are actions we can take today for a more hopeful future.
 Here are five things you can do to make a difference for our neighbors facing hard times:

 - Become a monthly donor: Monthly donations are the best way to be there for families as they recover.

 - Support your local food bank: Follow your local food bank on social media to find out more about how you can help.

 - Advocate for federal nutrition programs: Federal hunger-relief programs like SNAP and Pandemic EBT provide temporary support to families while improving our economy.

 - Pledge to vote to feed America: Your vote this November can help decide the future of federal nutrition programs.

-- Share this story: Help our struggling neighbors know that we support them even when the news moves on.
+- Share this story: Help our neighbors know that we support them even when the news moves on.